MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/atl-ole-db-consumer-wizard.md

          1. **Specify the source of data:** You can use a data source name or a connection string.

- **Usa nome origine dati:** questo elenco a discesa consente di visualizzare origini dati registrate nel computer. È possibile impostare le origini dati anticipo tramite Amministrazione origine dati ODBC- o -**Usa stringa di connessione:** immettere una stringa di connessione possiede già, oppure fare clic su di **compilare** pulsante; il **Seleziona origine dati** viene visualizzata la finestra di dialogo.
+ **Usa nome origine dati:** questo elenco a discesa vengono visualizzate origini dati registrate nel computer. È possibile impostare le origini dati anticipo tramite Amministrazione origine dati ODBC- o -**Usa stringa di connessione:** immettere una stringa di connessione possiede già, oppure fare clic su di **compilare** pulsante; il **Seleziona origine dati** viene visualizzata la finestra di dialogo.
 Selezionare un'origine dati macchina o di file e fare clic su **OK**.

         > [!NOTE]
         >  You can obtain a connection string by viewing the properties of an existing connection in Server Explorer, or you can create a connection by double-clicking **Add Connection** in Server Explorer.